Sorunome/mx-puppet-bridge/bridge.md

 room: IRemoteRoom; // the room where the edit happened
 eventId: string; // the remote event ID of the original event
 data: IMessageEvent; // the data on the new message
+asUser: ISendingUser | null, // optionally, as which user to send
 event: any; // the raw message event
 ```